Altair-GMRT/altair-os/README.md

 We use Docker to develop the robot since Raspberry Pi 5 does not support Ubuntu 22.04, resulting in no ROS2 distro available for our current operating system.
 Note that we can directly ```colcon build``` this repository if we are working on a machine that matches the requirements for ROS2 Humble.
 Or else, do the following steps to begin working with this repository:

 ### **1.1 Initialization**
-This process is used for 2 things: creating a unique ID or namespace for our machine (robot), and getting the local network IP, if one exists.
+This process is used for 3 things: creating a unique ID or namespace for our machine (robot), defining the frequency of the master clock (used for many callback periods), and getting the local network IP, if one exists.
 This helps a lot when we work on multiple robots on the same local network.
 In the container's bash terminal, run the following:

 ```console
 # On host machine